Keyboard shortcuts

 Compacting a Session

 If a session becomes too long, you can use the /compact command to have the LLM summarize the conversation and replace older messages with a structured summary.
-Recent messages are preserved verbatim.
-The summary includes key files, decisions, errors, and user preferences.
+A token-budgeted tail of the most recent messages is preserved verbatim (snapped to a clean user-turn boundary so tool calls aren’t split).
+The structured summary captures the primary task and current state, key files and decisions, errors and fixes, every distinct user request, the next step (quoted verbatim to avoid drift), and any security-relevant constraints the user stated (preserved verbatim so they keep applying after compaction).

 Compaction preserves scratchpad entries and the todo list, and re-injects environment context so the agent isn’t disoriented after compaction.
-Tools that the model loaded via load_tool before compaction stay loaded after — the deferred-tool active set is snapshotted into the compaction boundary, so resumed sessions don’t re-issue load_tool for tools they already used.
+The summary message ends with a directive to resume the work directly rather than narrate the summary.
+Tools that the model loaded via load_tool before compaction stay loaded after; the deferred-tool active set is snapshotted into the compaction boundary, so resumed sessions don’t re-issue load_tool for tools they already used.
+If a detail was dropped, the model can recall / recall_read the full pre-compaction history, which stays on disk.

 Internally, compaction does not delete pre-compaction rows from the database.
 It appends a compact_boundary row to the messages table; the materialized view is reconstructed from the event log, so the persisted log itself stays append-only.